-Driven half out of pride and idiocy, Padraic’s decision to keep reaching out to Colm is obviously doomed fiddler closer to cutting off his nose to spite his face.
+Driven half out of pride and idiocy, Padraic’s decision to keep reaching out to Colm is an obvious byproduct of his own suffocating environment, but it’s handled with real comedy.
 Farrell is expert in the fuzzy brows school of acting – wondering, dimly, if he might be the killjoy – while Gleeson’s bulldog features gives his descent into madness a likably soft-spoken determination.
 Like water and whiskey, the contrast between these two actors’ stagecraft never fails to mix well.

 Kudos, too, to the whole ensemble.
 The bigoted naked policeman (Pat Shortt) and Colm’s despairing big sister (Kerry Condon) are another strong foil to Padraig, and help give the village a life of its own.
 It’s also a joy to see – after the oral travesty of Rings of Power –an Irish grammar that’s authentically Hibernian.
 Whereas the absurdism of Three Billboards drifted into a teenage nihilism that never (or perhaps too accurately) matched its subject matter, McDonagh’s lightly supernatural tale is content to be a brilliantly lyric script.
 It’s politics is in the lack of it, and the ridiculous rural trauma is the perfect material for Gleeson and Farrell’s wonderful double act.
-Touching on the Easter Rising, memorability and the limits of God, Banshees has every right to be suicidally morose – yet its gallows humor balances an existentially Irish message: it’s better to be dead than boring.
+Touching on the Easter Rising, memorability and the limits of God, Banshees has every right to be suicidally morose – yet its gallows humor contains an existentially Irish message: there’s nothing worse than a bore.